Sia: 2013–2014: Breakthrough with 1000 Forms of Fear

 For performances of songs from 1000 Forms of Fear, Sia chose not to show her face, either facing away from audiences or hiding it behind oversized platinum blonde wigs.
 In videos for the singles "Chandelier", "Elastic Heart" and "Big Girls Cry", choreographed by Ryan Heffington and co-directed by Sia and Daniel Askill, and in many of the promotional live performances, child dancer Maddie Ziegler performed as a proxy for Sia in bobbed blonde wigs similar to Sia's familiar hairstyle.
 The three videos have received a total of more than 4 billion views on Vevo.
-Sia explained to Kristen Wiig in an interview in Interview magazine that she decided to conceal her face to avoid a celebrity lifestyle and maintain some privacy: "I'm trying to have some control over my image.
+In an interview with Kristen Wiig in Interview magazine, she said she decided to conceal her face to avoid a celebrity lifestyle and maintain some privacy: "I'm trying to have some control over my image.
 And I'm allowed to maintain some modicum of privacy.
 But also I would like not to be picked apart or for people to observe when I put on ten pounds or take off ten pounds or I have a hair extension out of place or my fake tan is botched.
 Most people don't have to be under that pressure, and I'd like to be one of them."
 The video for Elastic Heart "courted controversy and plaudits in equal measure", with some commentators perceiving it to have paedophilic undertones due to the relative ages of the dancers.
 Sia explained that the two dancers represented "warring 'Sia' self states", but she nevertheless apologised on Twitter to anyone who was "triggered".
 Gia Kourlas wrote in The New York Times in 2016 that Sia's collaborations with Heffington have "done more to raise the standards of dance in pop music than nearly any current artist integrating the forms".
 The "Chandelier" video was ranked as the 10th "greatest music video" of the 2010s by Billboard.

 In 2014, Sia contributed to the soundtrack to the 2014 film adaptation of the Broadway musical Annie.
-Sia, along with producer Greg Kurstin, wrote three new songs for the film as well as re-working songs from the musical.
+She and producer Greg Kurstin wrote three new songs for the film as well as re-working songs from the musical.
 Sia, Kurstin and the film's director Will Gluck were nominated for Best Original Song at the 72nd Golden Globe Awards for "Opportunity".